BlackWolfWoof/yagpdb-cc/README.md

 ## License

-You do not have to include [the full licence](https://github.com/BlackWolfWoof/yagpdb-cc/blob/master/LICENSE) in the code because it is too long.
-That's why I made [this small text](#small-licence-text) that has to stay in the code if it is found there.
+You do not have to include [the full license](https://github.com/BlackWolfWoof/yagpdb-cc/blob/master/LICENSE) in the code because it is too long.
+That's why I made [this small text](#small-license-text) that has to stay in the code if it is found there.
-If [that licence](#small-licence-text) can not be found on the code in this repository, you can do whatever you want with the code.
+If [that license](#small-license-text) can not be found on the code in this repository, you can do whatever you want with the code.

 #### Small license text